lenucksi/VevorWeatherbridge/README.md

 # Weather Station to Home Assistant Relay (Dockerized Python Version)

-This project provides a lightweight, **Dockerized Python microservice** for ingesting weather data from a VEVOR 7-in-1 Wi-Fi Solar Self-Charging Weather Station (Model YT60234, or any station sending data in Weather Underground format) and forwarding it directly to Home Assistant via its REST API.
+This project provides a lightweight, **Dockerized Python microservice** for ingesting weather data from a VEVOR 7-in-1 Wi-Fi Solar Self-Charging Weather Station (Model YT60234, or any station sending data in Weather Underground format) and forwarding it to Home Assistant via **MQTT**.

 ---